brenda12xu/data-analytics-executive-portfolio/README.md

-# Data & Analytics Executive Portfolio
+# Brenda Allen-Toon Executive Portfolio

 Welcome!
 I am a data, insights and analytics executive with 20+ years of experience driving business outcomes through the full cycle of data leverage from data strategy, data science, data creation to generate high-impact insights.
 This portfolio showcases business-driven analytics use cases, leadership artifacts, and technical fluency I have.